konflux-ci/release-service-catalog/tasks/publish-to-cgw/README.md

 | cgwHostname | The hostname of the content-gateway to publish the metadata to  | yes      | https://developers.redhat.com/content-gateway/rest/admin |
 | cgwSecret   | The kubernetes secret to use to authenticate to content-gateway | yes      | publish-to-cgw-secret |

+## Changes in 0.2.3
+* Added logic to handle checksum files
+* Fix bug in computing shortUrl

 ## Changes in 0.2.2
 * Update the base image used in this task to provide jsonschema module